 We’re also there for you to tell you what you’re allowed to do in the cityscape and what you might need to take into consideration.
 Our goal is to get good ideas realized in the simplest of ways.

 MAP of Jätkäsaari district with smart infrastructure locations indicated.

 While our core mission is at enabling your piloting activities through collaboration, user engagement and smart infrastructure, we will also arrange three rounds of agile pilot competitions.
-Those competitions, done in three open calls providing funding for 1-3 pilots per round (around 10-30K€ per pilot).
+Those competitions, done in three open calls providing funding for a few pilots per round (agile pilots are typically around 10-30K€ per pilot).
 The calls focus on smooth, safe and sustainable transport and mobility solutions.